 The Cost of Eating Healthy Organic Food

 For those who don’t have access to a farmers market or garden, eating healthy, organic food can be expensive.
 It means that you need to seek out food that was not made with pesticides, genetic modification, or herbicides.
-This can be difficult, given that organic food makes up a small percentage of the total food market and consumer demand for organic foods has increased greatly, according to the U.S. Department of Agriculture.
+This can be difficult, given that organic food makes up a small percentage of the total food market and consumer demand for organic foods has increased, according to the U.S. Department of Agriculture.

-Thanks to the limited supply, organic food costs an average of 24 cents more than similar non-organic food, according to a survey released by Nielsen, which might not seem like much, but that can add up.
+Thanks to the limited supply, organic food costs an average of twenty-four cents more than similar non-organic food, according to a survey released by Nielsen, which might not seem like much, but that can add up.

 In the chart given here, I compared prices at Kroger to determine just how much more expensive it is to attempt a diet consisting of healthy, organic food, and it definitely added up.